1601-mma2013/Philosoraptors/README.md

 d.
 User observations

-Potential User : Special Educational Needs Teacher
+Potential User : Special educational needs teachers

 User’s behaviors : They want to find a new way to teach and motivate blind children and also to introduce new technology to them.

-User’s attitudes : They are curious to try implimenting new technology into their teachings and to help motivate blind students.
+User’s attitudes : They are curious to try implementing new technology into their teachings and to help motivate blind students.

 User’s aptitudes : They are still new and learning how to use the 3doodler.

 User’s motivations : To inspire and motivate the blind students to be more engaging with new technology despite their disabilities.

-User’s environments : Special Needs School
+User’s environments : Special needs schools

 User’s tools : The 3Doodler

-User’s challenges : To learn how to use and properly impliment the 3doodler into their teachings since it is still new.
+User’s challenges : To learn how to use and properly implement the 3Doodler into their teachings as it is still new.

 2. Modeling